dulgoon/1/README.md

 # Typing Game

-A simple browser-based typing game inspired by ZType.
 The objective of the game is to type words as they appear on the screen before they reach the bottom.

 ## Features
 - Random word generation